Student Experience

-Learning Online at Tufts
+Online Learning at Tufts

-Live Instruction Experience
+Live Classroom Instruction

 School of Engineering online students have the opportunity to become fully immersed in the Tufts community through interactive experiences while benefiting from the flexibility of online learning.
 Students connect and collaborate with their peers and faculty in real time during virtual classes that are hosted by a web camera.

 Class sizes are purposely kept small to encourage active engagement and purposeful discourse.
 Online faculty office hours are also available in this real-time format.

 Outside of real-time, virtual classroom experiences, online students also complete self-paced coursework—or asynchronous learning modules—each week in preparation for live classes.